Last Updated on June 17, 2025

 (Station: Charing Cross)

 About halfway to Buckingham, you’ll pass St. James’s Palace, a Tudor Royal residence, on your right on Marlborough Road.
-The luxury food store and Royal Purveyors, Fortnum & Mason, is a 5-minute walk away in Piccadilly.
+The luxury food store and Royal Purveyors, Fortnum & Mason, is a 5-minute walk in Piccadilly.
 Make time for it sometime during your London visit.
 It’s a must-see.

-Kensington Palace, former home of Princess Diana, is a 45-minute walk further on through vast Hyde Park.
+Kensington Palace, the former home of Princess Diana, is a 45-minute walk further on through vast Hyde Park.
 After a tour, stop for a bite or tea in the baroque Orangery in Kensington Gardens, adjacent to the palace.

 Two other sites in Royal London, the Tower of London and Tower Bridge, are further away and best seen on a London walking tour of The City (below).